The 6 Tastes According to Ayurveda: Our Innate Roadmap to Optimal Nutrition

 It's said that the right combination of these 6 tastes stimulates the proper sequence of digestion with the sweet taste (the heaviest) being metabolized first, followed by sour, salty, bitter, pungent & astringent (the lightest).

 What’s interesting to note is that this sequence of digestion does not parallel the order in which we typically consume foods in the West, as we tend to enjoy rich, sweet & heavy desserts at the end of the meal, and start our meals with the bitter & astringent flavors found in salads.
 Over time, this way of disordered eating has the ability to put a major strain on our digestive tract.

 While many of us have been conditioned to eat a certain way from childhood, it’s important to consider the impact, many of these unconscious habits we’ve been taught, have on our digestion.
 While it may not be realistic to always eat the tastes in the order of digestion due to the fact that most foods are a combination of many tastes, there are always small ways we can help our digestion.

 A practice I’ve been experimenting with since first learning of this, has been to enjoy sweet treats on their own, a few hours before or after meals as a snack rather than an after-dinner treat, and instead opting for a digestion boosting beverage post meal.

 Like anything in Ayurveda, it's all about the small and consistent changes we make to our diet and lifestyle that hold the power to help us move toward greater balance.
-For more information on how to eat for your constitution or to determine your unique constitution, contact me.
+For more information on how to eat for your constitution, contact me.
 I can help. 😊

 Information adapted from: Eat, Taste, Heal; The Yoga of Herbs & Ayurvedic Cooking for Self-Healing